 Nome Alaska Fuel Inspection and Testing Case Study

-Intertek Goes to the “End of the Earth” for Nome, Alaska and our customers.
+Intertek personnel go to the “End of the Earth” during the Alaskan winter for our customers.

-Intertek Commodities really does go to the ends of the earth to help our customers!
+Intertek goes to the ends of the earth to help our customers!

-A rare late season “Storm of the Century” in November 2011 blocked an important delivery of heating oil and gasoline to Nome, Alaska before the winter season rendered the ice pack impassable by conventional shipping.
-By the time the weather calmed down, Nome was already iced-in and it was confirmed that there would be no final fall delivery.
-At that time, it looked certain that the community would run out of fuel in early spring.
+A rare late-season “Storm of the Century” in November 2011 blocked an important delivery of heating oil and gasoline to Nome, Alaska before the winter season rendered the ice pack impassable by conventional shipping.
+After the weather calmed down, Nome was already iced-in and it was confirmed that there would be no final fall fuel delivery.
+There was a real danger that Nome would run out of critical fuel supplies by early spring.

 To meet Nome’s urgent fuel needs a local fuel distributor, Vitus Marine, chartered the Russian ice-class tanker Renda and with help from the US Coast Guard ice-breaker Healy attempted the first ever winter-delivery of fuel to Nome.
 On-site fuel quality and quantity inspection was going to be required not only at Nome, but in South Korea and Dutch Harbor, Alaska, during deep winter in the North Pacific and the Bering Sea.
 In addition to formidable logistical challenges, the use of a foreign vessel to move cargo from one US port to another required an unprecedented waiver of the Jones Act, a law designed to protect US shipping interests.